pantheon-systems/wp-redis/README.md

 See [CONTRIBUTING.md](https://github.com/pantheon-systems/wp-redis/blob/default/CONTRIBUTING.md) for information on contributing.

+## Security Policy ##
+### Reporting Security Bugs
+Please report security bugs found in the WP Redis plugin's source code through the [Patchstack Vulnerability Disclosure Program](https://patchstack.com/database/vdp/wp-redis).
+The Patchstack team will assist you with verification, CVE assignment, and notify the developers of this plugin.

 ## Frequently Asked Questions ##

 ### Why would I want to use this plugin? ###